robbiemallett/readice/README.md

 ```
 ## Documentation & Walkthrough

-You can find the documentation for readice [here](https://read-ice.readthedocs.io/en/latest/) and a walkthrough video [here](https://www.youtube.com/watch?v=WXEUVK0xgfY).
+You can find the documentation for readice [here](https://read-ice.readthedocs.io/en/latest/).

 There are currently three parts of readice: `read_file.py` which serves up data from files `get_geo_coords.py`, which gets the relevant longitude/latitude arrays for the data, and `tools.py` code. `tools` includes code to output netcdf4 files and plotting data with Cartopy.